Mjz86/String/README.md

 brief summary, the thread-safety grantees are similar to a `shared_ptr` of a `std::string` if the flag is true.

+if thread-safety is turned off manually( advanced users) , then : the string object,  its (non-safe) copies and its moves and views , must all begin and end their lifetime in a single thread with the exact same id. the Allocators must support at least 8 byte alignment ( selected via flag)

+if thread-safety is on ( default): the Allocator must support thread-safe allocation mode ( selected via the  custom Allocator api flags) , the Allocators must support at least 64 byte alignment ( selected via flag).

 # Constexpr Compatibility

 The `reference_count` variable is stored as 8 bytes and is bitcasted (no